uxokpro1234/Java-Pixel-Automation-for-Standoff2/README.md

 **Important:**
-- Originally inspired by Standoff 2’s UI for educational purposes only.
+- Originally made for educational purposes only.
 - The code is **non-functional** due to dynamic visual effects (particles, animations).
 - This project is provided **solely for learning and historical reference**.